- Who can apply for a clinical traineeship?

 - How will my clinical internship be evaluated?

-Before the start of your clinical traineeship the international office of the Faculty of Medicine will provide you assessment forms to evaluate your clinical skills, medical competencies and professionalism.
-These forms will be completed by your supervisor at the end of your traineeship.
-The original forms, completed and signed, should be returned to the international office of the Faculty of Medicine and Health Sciences.
+Before the start of your clinical traineeship the internationalisation officer of the Medicine programme will provide you assessment forms to evaluate your clinical skills, medical competencies and professionalism.
+Give these forms to the department secretary or supervisor on your first day.
+Your supervisor in the hospital will complete these forms by the end of your traineeship.
+Return the original forms, completed and signed, to the internationalisation officer of the Medicine programme.
 Only based on these assessment forms a ‘Transcript of Works/Records’ will be provided.
 This document will include your name, the departments and dates of your traineeships and your global score of the assessed criteria in each department.
-A ‘Certificate of Departure’ from your University can be completed and signed upon request.
+You will not be evaluated by an examination.

 - Do I need to pay a tuition fee for a clinical traineeship?